IBPhilippov/GDELT_Cooperation_Dashboard/README.md

 It may take from 10 minutes up to an hour depending from your machine.
 For example, e2-medium (25$-month instance from Google Compute Engine) will handle it in 25 minutes.
 10. Check the data in your BigQuery.
 A table {BQ_DATASET_NAME}.events should have been appeared here and filled with the data.
 11. Now, using the data in events table, you can create dashboard similar to [the one I created](https://lookerstudio.google.com/reporting/0eccaab5-235b-4647-abe2-1e529c9b72b2/page/ZCpwD).
+12. (Optional) After the initial runs of pipeline are completed, the docker container with MageAI image listens the port 6789.
+If you forward it to your local machine, you will be able to run pipelines manually/change them using Mage`s UI on http://localhost:6789/ .
-12. If you need to automatically delete all tables and buckets created by the project running, run
+13. If you need to automatically delete all tables and buckets created by the project running, run
     ```sudo docker run terraform:Dockerfile destroy -var-file varfile.tfvars -auto-approve```
-13. The pipeline in mage

 ---